 The Division of Conservatorship assists the FHFA Director in carrying out his responsibilities as Conservator.
 These responsibilities include taking the actions necessary to put Fannie Mae and Freddie Mac (the Enterprises) in a sound and solvent condition, ensuring they carry out their mission, verifying they meet FHFA's Strategic Plan for the Conservatorships (the Plan) and the related annual Scorecards, and preserving and conserving their assets, while reorganizing, rehabilitating, and prioritizing their affairs as necessary.
 DOC facilitates communications between the Enterprises and the Conservator to ensure the prompt identification of emerging issues and their timely resolution.

-read moreensures that minorities, women, service-disabled veterans and individuals with disabilities are fully included in any and all job and business opportunities at FHFA and the regulated entities – Fannie Mae, Freddie Mac and the twelve Federal Home Loan Banks.
+read more minorities, women, service-disabled veterans, and individuals with disabilities are fully included in any and all job and business opportunities at FHFA and the regulated entities – Fannie Mae, Freddie Mac, the eleven Federal Home Loan Banks, and the Office of Finance.

-Levine joined FHFA in June 2012 and has served as an Associate General Counsel since September of that year.
-Levine practiced law for 30 years and prior to joining FHFA served in the general counsel’s office of Fannie Mae from 1999 to 2011, departing as a Vice President and Deputy General Counsel for the multifamily housing division.
-Prior to that she held various other legal positions in the housing industry.
+Levine joined FHFA in June 2012 and served as an Associate General Counsel from September of that year.
+Levine practiced law for more than 30 years and prior to joining FHFA served in the general counsel’s office of Fannie Mae from 1999 to 2011, departing as a Vice President and Deputy General Counsel for the multifamily housing division.
+Prior to that, she held various other legal positions in the real estate finance and housing industry.
 Levine holds both B.A. and J.D. degrees from New York University.

 The Office of Minority and Women Inclusion is responsible for all matters of diversity in employment, management, and business activities at FHFA as well as programs to monitor minority and women inclusion at the regulated entities.
 OMWI ensures that FHFA is compliant with Equal Employment Opportunity laws and regulations, and protects against illegal workplace discrimination.
 OMWI ensures that minorities, women, service disabled veterans, and persons with disabilities are fully included in all job and business opportunities created as a part of the Federal Government’s efforts to reform and strengthen the banking system and the financial services industry.